Devondrick Walker: 2014–15 season

-Upon graduating from college, Walker had no contract offers, and as a result, he thought his playing days had come to a close.
-However, after attending open tryouts with the Austin Spurs, Texas Legends and Rio Grande Valley Vipers of the NBA Development League, the Spurs added him to their training camp roster in early November 2014.
-In 2014–15, Walker helped Austin reach the Western Conference Finals of the 2015 NBA D-League Playoffs.
+Walker had no contract offers coming out of college.
+After attending open tryouts with the Austin Spurs, Texas Legends and Rio Grande Valley Vipers of the NBA Development League, he joined the Spurs for the 2014–15 season.
+He helped Austin reach the 2015 Western Conference Finals.
 In 37 games as a rookie, he averaged 3.0 points and 1.5 rebounds per game.

 2015–16 season

-On October 30, 2015, Walker was reacquired by the Austin Spurs.
-However, on November 11, 2015, he was waived by the Spurs prior to the start of the 2015–16 D-League regular season.
+Walker initially re-joined the Austin Spurs for the 2015–16 season, but he was waived on November 11, 2015, prior to the start of the regular season.

 On January 18, 2016, Walker was acquired by the Westchester Knicks.
-He remained with Westchester for the rest of the 2015–16 season, and in 25 regular-season games, Walker averaged 4.8 points and 2.2 rebounds per game.
+In 25 games, he averaged 4.8 points and 2.2 rebounds per game.

 2016–17 season

+Walker re-joined the Westchester Knicks for the 2016–17 season.
+He averaged 10 points per game with Westchester to start the season.

-On October 31, 2016, Walker was reacquired by the Westchester Knicks.
-On December 14, 2016, he was traded to the Delaware 87ers in exchange for Von Wafer.
-Walker was averaging 10 points per game with Westchester and went on to average 15 points per game in January with Delaware.
+On December 14, 2016, Walker was traded to the Delaware 87ers in exchange for Von Wafer.
 At the D-League Showcase, he scored 46 points over two games on 15-of-18 from the field, including 12-of-12 from 3-point range.
 Five of his six 20-point games with Delaware came after December, including a career-high 24 points in a 131–125 loss to the Maine Red Claws on February 4.
 Walker also tallied at least 17 points in 12 games, with 10 of those performances coming after December.
-Having demonstrated the most significant improvement during the 2016–17 NBA D-League season, Walker was named the NBA D-League Most Improved Player.
-In his third season in the NBA D-League, Walker appeared in 48 games (38 with Delaware, 10 with Westchester), averaging 12.0 points, 2.8 rebounds and 1.3 assists.
+Having demonstrated the most significant improvement during the season, Walker was named the 2016–17 NBA D-League Most Improved Player.
+In his third season, Walker appeared in 48 games (38 with Delaware, 10 with Westchester), averaging 12.0 points, 2.8 rebounds and 1.3 assists.